- Undergraduate Program

 Module 6 Organic Structure Determination (5.363)

-*Developed by Professor Rick Danheiser and based on the research of Professors Steve Buchwald and Greg Fu
+*Developed by Professor Rick Danheiser and Dr. Paula Ruiz-Castillo based on the research of Professor Steve Buchwald.

 Module 7 Continuous Flow Chemistry: Sustainable Conversion of Reclaimed Vegetable Oil into Biodiesel (5.371)